pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 * It can save time on meetings - some things are easier to sort out online.
 * Everyone can have input on decisions and Loomio helps to ensure that decision making is clear.
 * The software does not decide anything for you.
 It just helps to draw discussion to conclusion.

+Seek permission to facilitate your group or start a discussion on facilitation and see what emerges.

+What kind of things are you happy to talk about?
+Who's responsible for the safety of people in the group?
+What kind of behaviour is not ok?
+We recommend you ask people to commit to using Loomio for a time period with a retrospective at the end.

 ## Start a group and familiarise yourself with the settings. 👀